Who is the richest footballer in the world - and no it’s not Cristiano Ronaldo…or Lionel Messi

 He has won the league in France, England and in Spain and was the captain of Belgium, for whom he has appeared over 100 times since making his debut in 2008.

-He hasn't hit heights at the Bernabeu but nevertheless has been able to take his net worth to $100million thanks to a huge contract and endorsements.
+He didn't heights at the Bernabeu and retired in 2023, but nevertheless was able to take his net worth to $100million thanks to a huge contract and endorsements.

 14. Francesco Totti - $110million